mjavint/odoo-shortcuts/README.md

 - **🚀 OWL/JavaScript Language Server (NEW!)** - Intelligent code completion, navigation, and type checking for OWL components
 - **🎨 Model Fields Visual Editor (NEW!)** - Visual interface to manage Odoo model fields with CRUD operations
+- **📝 XML Formatter (NEW!)** - Odoo-specific XML formatter with smart attribute splitting and tag spacing
 - **🔍 Folder Search (NEW!)** - Quick search within specific folders in Odoo Explorer
 - **🏗️ Intelligent Scaffolding** - Generate complete Odoo structures with proper imports and manifest updates
 - **🔍 Smart Explorer** - Navigate your Odoo addons with a dedicated tree view